VishveshC/cloudsetup/README.md

 * Sends main website link and direct download links on telegram (configurable)

 ## **Speeds**:
 I personally have not tested maximum upload/download speeds; however if my obersvations are something to refer, maximum down speeds are in the range of 100Mbps (Megabytes/sec) and up speeds are in the range of 10~20Mbps (Megabytes/sec).

-\nNote that these speeds are in Megabytes/s, not megabits/s.
+Note that these speeds are in Megabytes/s, not megabits/s.

-\nThat translates to around a **10 gigabit** download connection!
+That translates to around a **10 gigabit** download connection!
 These speeds are however subject to peer availability ofcourse.

 ### What is all this?
 > CloudClusters is a VM provider that offers 7-day trial period on their docker images (of which Oracle VM is popular but dosent come with an open port, hence NodeJS Clusters is used here) indefinitely, as far as I know.